-The world of hydrangea shrubs is nothing if not diverse.
-Most types do grow in shrub form, but one type is a vine, while another is pruned so as to assume a tree-like appearance.
-The genus includes bushes native to North America, but the Far East is not without its own representatives.
-Some perform best in partial shade, but others can profit from a bit more sunlight.
-And what lover of curiosities has not marveled over the fact that, with some types, the very same plant can bear either pink or blue flowers, depending upon the soil in which it is growing?
+The world of Hydrangea shrubs is nothing if not diverse.
+Most types grow in shrub form—but one type is a vine and another is pruned so as to assume a tree-like appearance.
+The genus includes bushes native to North America, but the Far East is rich in its own representatives.
+Technically, evergreen types do exist, but the hydrangeas widely grown by gardeners are deciduous.

+While sometimes referred to as "tree hydrangeas," PeeGees are actually shrubs and better referred to as "panicle" (paniculata) hydrangeas.
+While not trees, they can be pruned so as to have a single trunk (you can train these hydrangea shrubs to be "standards") and thereby assume a tree-like appearance.
 Consequently, while the panicles (flower heads) aren't colorful and the leaves are hum-drum, this is the type you'll want to grow when you need a specimen to make a statement with its striking plant form.

+You vine lovers are probably most interested in the type of hydrangea plant that grows as a vine.
+But climbing hydrangeas (H. anomala petiolaris) are not just vines—they're flowering vines that grow well in the shade, year after year.
 If you've ever surveyed the list of vines that meet those qualifications, you know that the pickings are pretty slim (at least in the North).
 This vine will become a fixture in your shade garden.

 Smooth Types of Hydrangeas

-- It comes only in the color, white
+- It comes only in the color, white.

-- Its branches often aren't strong enough to support the weight of its flower heads, flopping over when they become rain-drenched
+- Its branches often aren't strong enough to support the weight of its flower heads, flopping over when they become rain-drenched.